Clinical manifestations of hypocalcemia

 The clinical manifestations of hypocalcemia are discussed here.
 The etiology of, diagnostic approach to, and treatment of hypocalcemia are discussed separately.
 (See "Etiology of hypocalcemia in adults" and "Diagnostic approach to hypocalcemia" and "Treatment of hypocalcemia" and "Hypoparathyroidism".)

 The hallmark of acute hypocalcemia is tetany, which is characterized by neuromuscular irritability.
-The symptoms of tetany may be mild (peri-oral numbness, paresthesias of the hands and feet, muscle cramps) or severe (carpopedal spasm, laryngospasm, and focal or generalized seizures, which must be distinguished from the generalized tonic muscle contractions that occur in severe tetany).
-Other patients have less specific symptoms such as fatigue, hyperirritability, anxiety, and depression, and some patients, even with severe hypocalcemia, have no neuromuscular symptoms.
+The symptoms of tetany may be mild (perioral numbness, paresthesias of the hands and feet, muscle cramps) or severe (carpopedal spasm, laryngospasm, and focal or generalized seizures, which must be distinguished from the generalized tonic muscle contractions that occur in severe tetany) (table 1).
+Other patients have less specific symptoms, such as fatigue, hyperirritability, anxiety, and depression, and some patients, even with severe hypocalcemia, have no neuromuscular symptoms.

 - Macefield G, Burke D. Paraesthesiae and tetany induced by voluntary hyperventilation.
 Increased excitability of human cutaneous and motor axons.
 Brain 1991; 114 ( Pt 1B):527.

 - Tohme JF, Bilezikian JP.
 Hypocalcemic emergencies.
 Endocrinol Metab Clin North Am 1993; 22:363.